 Here you will be asked to Erase the entire disk, and Pfsense will select a hard disk partition other than your USB device so select Entire Disk.

 After this, it will default select GPT so press OK.

 After this, you need to enter the Partitioning Information, for this just select the default selected option which can be Auto UFS BIOS (Legacy BIOS) or it can be Auto (UFS) UEFI.
 After you select Ok you will be presented with the following screen.

 After this, it will display the Partition Editor Screen with the default Partition selected.

 So if all looks ok to you, then press Finish then select Commit to start the installation.

 Since the Installation File is just under 500MB, the installation doesn’t take much time to complete, mine hardly took under 5 minutes.

-After selecting NO, you will be asked to reboot your pfsense firewall, so just take USB Device out of your system and then select reboot.
+After selecting NO, you will be asked to reboot your Pfsense firewall, so just take the USB Device out of your system and then select reboot.

-As shown, on the screen there are two interfaces namely Wan and LAN, by default, pfsense selects the first machine interface as the wan interface and the second as the LAN interface. let me discuss these settings a little bit more with the help of underneath network diagram.
+As shown, on the screen there are two interfaces namely Wan and LAN, by default, Pfsense selects the first machine interface as the wan interface and the second as the LAN interface. let me discuss these settings a little bit more with the help of the underneath network diagram.